RossM42/Draft-GIS-Assignment-Files/READ_ME.txt

 The shapefiles are each comprised of several separate files, and all need to be saved together in the same directory in order to be available to the GIS software (ArcGIS Pro).
 You will need to have a license to access ArcGIS Pro software.

-5. Additional information.
+4. Additional information.

-These materials are for a student project that I have enrolled in at the University of Western Australia.
+These materials are for a student project that I completed for my postgraduate studies at the University of Western Australia in October, 2024.
-I wish to share these materials, to accompany those that I have submitted for a university assessment, which is primarily an ESRI StoryMap.
+This material is intended to provide access to the Python script when viewing the StoryMap presentation.

 The project is titled "Historical impacts of a channel on estuarine water quality".
-I may decide to make the link to the StoryMap publicly available after this assignment has been assessed.

 Ross Marriott.